ImXico/Cyberpunk/README.md

 Each section here will have a small overview, and some will have examples.
 A very simple example project (that will contain most of the topics below in action) can be found [here](https://github.com/ImXico/HandyGDX/tree/master/example).

-*Note:* There will be lots of references to the [official libGDX wiki](https://github.com/libgdx/libgdx).
+*Note:* There will be references to the [official libGDX wiki](https://github.com/libgdx/libgdx).
 It is really complete and well-written, and there's also loads of documentation over its various APIs.

 - [World Dimensions](#world-dimensions)
 - [Resource Management](#resource-management)